Who to Run With Now it’s Getting Darker?

 Leeds Frontrunners are a fully inclusive running club who’s primary focus is supporting runners who identify as LGBTQ*.
 With a big focus on inclusivity the LFRs welcome anyone that enjoys a run ‘and are happy to look beyond the labels’.

-LFR members range in ability from 5k up to marathon distance and with two EA qualified run coaches they are able to support members on their running journey.
+LFR members range in ability from 5k up to marathon distance and with two England Athletic qualified run coaches they are able to support members on their running journey.
 Whatever your ability or goal you’ll find members to run and train with here.

 Join the Leeds Frontrunners every Saturday morning in Roundhay Park for a 9am start by the café apart from the last Saturday of the month when the group meet at Granary Wharf at 10am for a city-centre excursion.
 They also host a Thursday run from the Oakwood Clock at 7pm.
 To join LFR head to their website.